Kebwd/Edtech-interaction-app/README.md

 A small, playable React learning interaction.
 Learners identify fractions represented by shaded shapes, marked number lines, and highlighted grouped objects, receive matching explanatory feedback, and continue or retry through four trail stops.

+## Audience and limits

+This prototype is intended for a primary or junior-secondary learner, or for a teacher demonstrating a short fraction activity.
+It is a small four-question prototype, not a classroom-ready product or a full learning management system.

+There are no learner accounts, personal data collection, audio uploads, backend services, or secrets.
+No learner data is retained.
+A full-class version would need persistent learner progress, teacher reporting, and broader content and accessibility testing.
 ## Prerequisites

 - Node.js 18 or later